FWKMultiverse/NEURAL-NEXUS/README.md

 | Validation | Historical backtest only | Live market — MT5 Demo |
 | Execution layer | None (paper models) | Full MT5 order execution |
 | Overfitting (100 epochs) | Often present | **0.000** |

-The most significant gap is execution.
-Most hybrid LSTM-GNN studies demonstrate performance on historical data only and do not address real-time trading.
-Neural-Nexus has been running on live market data including the March 19, 2026 gold crash.

 ### Honest limitations